pi3d/pi3d.github.com/html/_sources/FAQ.txt

       circumstances you might need to modify the values returned by the ``pi3d/event/Event.py InputEvents`` methods.
 TODO at the moment this involves hacking the file but it will use a lookup table.

+      When running on my laptop (lenovo T420, ubuntu 13.10), occasionally, the mouse doesn't work with the ``event`` input, but starts to do after running ``demos/TestEvents.py`` and changing the number in ``get_mouse_movements()`` a few times.
+It's not clear what causes this but it might be when the USB mouse is plugged in after the computer has been booted up.

 #.
 It appears from the demos that there are some arguments that are optional.
     For example, can a Shape be drawn without specifying a shader and a texture?